LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 #### Directors

 Directors are the visionaries of film-making; they provide the artistic vision.
 So of course, we have to explore into which directors get nominated and win the most.
 The way we can do this is to calculate the proportion of wins for each director.
-In other words, divide the number of films that won Best Picture by the total number of films they were nominated for.

 However, we run into a messy problem.
 Let's say that someone directs a movie for the first time and somehow by extreme luck, they win Best Picture.
 Their proportion for wins would be 100%.
 Not very helpful, right?
 So we filter for directors that have AT LEAST 5 nominated films.
 This way we can calculate a more realistic proportion.

 The following graph shows the top ten directors for highest proportion of wins.
-Note, some of these directors are deceased, but still appear due to their proportion of wins.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/director_proportion.png)